Overview

 Our recent The State of AI in B2B Marketing report found that 63% of marketers who had implemented AI were using it for promotional content – the most popular use case.

 The 2026 Webinar Benchmarks Report has uncovered similar findings.
-In 2025, there was a 37% increase in the use of our AI-powered Analytics and Content Engine feature for the purpose of creating derivative content from a single webinar.
+In 2025, there was a 37% increase in use of our AI-powered Analytics and Content Engine feature to create derivative content from a single webinar.

-These AI and webinar statistics demonstrate how AI has rapidly become an integral part of the webinar production process.
-Although we’ve highlighted the role it plays both before and after the event, it’s also important to remember how it can be used to enhance attendee experience during the event through technologies like AI-powered chatbots.
+These AI and webinar statistics demonstrate that AI is integral to the webinar production process.
+Although we’ve highlighted the role it plays both before and after the event, it’s also important to remember how it can enhance the attendee experience during the event through technologies like AI-powered chatbots.

 Engagement with AI-generated content

-What we can learn from these stats is that despite the concerns some may have, AI-generated content isn’t just about scaling up production.
+What we can learn from these stats is that, despite some concerns, AI-generated content isn’t just about scaling up production.
 It can also be of a high enough quality to deliver value to audiences and sustain their attention.